 Introduction to American and international poetry.
-ENG-104/105/106 meets the Arts & Letters Sequence requirement for the AAOT degree.
+Meets the arts & letters requirement for the AAOT degree.
 Recommended: Placement in RD-115 & placement in WR-121.

-ENG-107 World Literature 3 credits, Fall
+ENG-107 World Literature

 The Ancient World: epic, lyric, and dramatic literature with emphasis on Greek, Roman, and Hebrew works.
-ENG-107/ 108/109 meets the Arts & Letters Sequence requirement for the AAOT degree.
+Meets the arts & letters requirement for the AAOT degree.
 Recommended: Placement in RD-115 & placement in WR-121.

-ENG-108 World Literature 3 credits, Winter 3 class hours/week
+ENG-108 World Literature

 The Dark Ages through the Enlightenment, emphasizing Cervantes, Dante, and Voltaire.
-ENG-107/108/109 meets the Arts & Letters Sequence requirement for the AAOT degree.
+Meets the arts & letters requirement for the AAOT degree.
 Recommended: Placement in RD-115 & placement in WR-121.

-ENG-109 World Literature 3 credits, Spring
+ENG-109 World Literature 4 credits, Spring 4 class hours/week

 The Romantics through modern times, ranging from Russia to Nigeria and Colombia.
-ENG-107/108/109 meets the Arts & Letters Sequence requirement for the AAOT degree.
-Recommended: Placement in RD-115 & placement in WR-
+Meets the arts & letters requirement for the AAOT degree.
+Recommended: Placement in RD-115 & placement in WR-121.